ksj1230/Update-State-Checker/README.md

 # 1. Notice
-Update-State-Checker is a tool to detect the package-component mismatch issue will be introduced in DIMVA 2018.
+Update-State-Checker is a proof-of-concept to detect the package-component mismatch issue will be introduced in DIMVA 2018.

 ## 1.1.
 Papers and Presentations
 They will be released after being published in DIMVA 2018.